lmercl/taikungoclient/showbackclient/docs/CreateShowbackCredentialCommand.md

 HasOrganizationId returns a boolean if a field has been set.

+### SetOrganizationIdNil

+`func (o *CreateShowbackCredentialCommand) SetOrganizationIdNil(b bool)`

+ SetOrganizationIdNil sets the value for OrganizationId to be an explicit nil

+### UnsetOrganizationId
+`func (o *CreateShowbackCredentialCommand) UnsetOrganizationId()`

+UnsetOrganizationId ensures that no value is present for OrganizationId, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)